8 Great Reasons to Visit Myrtle Beach During Christmas

 Here are 8 great reasons to visit Myrtle Beach during Christmas:

 Christmas lights are all over the Myrtle Beach area during the holidays!
 Experience the beach in a whole new way when you see your favorite landmarks decked out in their holiday best.
 The oceanfront Myrtle Beach Boardwalk is a centerpiece of the Winter Wonderland Festival and will be covered in Christmas lights from Nov.
-17 through the holidays.
+24 through the end of the year.

 The iconic Brookgreen Gardens in Pawleys Island is illuminated with hand-lit candles and millions of Christmas lights with special nighttime hours on weekends throughout the holiday season for Nights of a Thousand Candles.
-In Murrells Inlet, the Murrells Inlet Marshwalk is transformed into a festive display with their annual Wonderland of Lights from Nov.
-25 through Dec.
+In Murrells Inlet, the Murrells Inlet Marshwalk is transformed into a festive display with their annual Wonderland of Lights, which runs nightly from 5 p.m. through Dec.
 31.

 In North Myrtle Beach, The Great Christmas Light Show offers a drive-through light display set to music at the North Myrtle Beach Park & Sports Complex.